aual1780/4308_NASA/Projects/grpcSpicePrototype/README.md

 FunctionParCommands handles message marshalling of the spice calls meant to be ran concurrently.
 It uses FunctionObjects to store the parameters of each spice call.
 When distribute() is called, the FunctionObject data is converted into a GRPC proto struct and sent to the worker server.
 The FunctionParCommand will then wait for a ParResponse object to be returned.
 Examples: FurnshParCommandObject, Str2EtParCommandObject

+ParClientCmdHandler will convert FunctionObjects into GRPC structures and send it to the worker service.

 ParResponse is a structure that manages the results of the FunctionParCommands.
 It contains a get and add function for the ArrayList of Doubles that it encapsulates.

 #### Used on the server side